gordonbanderson/silverstripe-elastica/docs/en/Tasks.md

 ##Search Index
 Not so much a task but a convenient way to test if SiteTree data has been indexed correctly.
-Simply called the search index task with your query being the 'q' parameter
+Simply call the search index task with a query being passed using the 'q' parameter
 ```bash
 sudo -u www-data framework/sake dev/tasks/SilverStripe-Elastica-SearchIndexTask q=rain
 ```